University staff in second strike over 1% pay offer

 The employers say the offer is "sustainable, fair and final".

 The walkout follows a strike by members of Unison, the University and College Union (UCU) and Unite on 31 October.

-They are joined for the first time by the EIS union in Scotland.'No alternative'
+They are joined for the first time by the EIS union in Scotland.

 The unions say the action will see lectures and tutorials halted, libraries closed and support services disrupted.

 Unison says some 4,000 of its members who work as support staff in libraries, administration, catering, cleaning and security are paid below the living wage of £7.65 an hour or £8.80 in London.